Graduate Student Honors and Awards

 This is the highest academic honor of the Auerbach School of Occupational Therapy and is based upon the student’s academic scholarship including the active pursuit of knowledge related to the discipline of occupational therapy.
 This award recognizes the outstanding academic scholarship of a student and is named in honor of Dr. S. Pearson Auerbach who significantly promoted the establishment of the Auerbach School of Occupational Therapy.

-This award recognizes the outstanding graduating student in the Master of Science in Business Communication program, as determined by a vote of the graduate faculty in Business Communication.
+This award recognizes the outstanding graduating student in the one of the School of Business graduate programs, as determined by a vote of the graduate faculty in School of Business.
 This award represents the highest honor and recognition bestowed upon a graduate of the master's program.

 J. Jerome Fargen Award for Educational Excellence